 • Failed to make a true entry of any material in any public account or record, or

-• Forged any letter or written communication whereby the opinions, conduct, sentiments, character, purpose or property is misrepresented is also guilty of forgery.
+• Forging any letter or written communication whereby the opinions, conduct, sentiments, character, purpose, or property is misrepresented is also guilty of forgery.

 Overview of Forgery in the State of Nevada

-As the above statutes indicate, there are many types of forgery in Nevada, but it generally is in three parts to make a criminal charge:
+As the above statutes indicate, there are many types of forgery in Nevada, but it generally falls into three categories to make a criminal charge:

 Top Rated Criminal Lawyer